burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 From C++23, the format string for [format()](https://en.cppreference.com/w/cpp/utility/format/format), [print()](https://en.cppreference.com/w/cpp/io/print), and [println()](https://en.cppreference.com/w/cpp/io/println) must be a compile-time constant so that the compiler can check syntax errors in the format string.

-Documentation:
+*Documentation:*

 https://en.cppreference.com/w/cpp/io/println
 https://en.cppreference.com/w/cpp/io/print

-## 2. Stacktraces
+### 2. Stack Traces

-The std::exception is an exception that by design tells you what went wrong (through the aptly named what() function).
-However, what a std::exception cannot tell you, is where things went wrong.
+The [std::exception](https://en.cppreference.com/w/cpp/error/exception) is an exception that by design tells you what went wrong (through the aptly named [what()](https://en.cppreference.com/w/cpp/error/exception/what) function).
+However, what a [std::exception](https://en.cppreference.com/w/cpp/error/exception) cannot tell you, is where things went wrong.
 There is no standard way for you to find out where in the code the exception was thrown.
 This limitation is not presented in Java or C#, but for C++ it is the case.
 In this language, the exceptions carry in addition a stack trace.
 It is something their runtimes are collected during function invocations.
 From C++23, you have access to this feature by leveraging std::stacktrace object in your exception object.

 Documentation: